expez/evil-smartparens/README.md

 ## Known limitations

 Quite a bit of work is done to ensure region is OK.
 This means we can run into performance issues.
 The variable `evil-smartparens-threshold` controls how large `region` should be before we cop out.
 The most common cases should be quite fast (regions limited to the delimiters found in lisp-like languages), but the more exotic delimiters use a much slower code path.
-On slow computers it might make sense to decrease decrease `evil-smartparens-threshold`.
+On slow computers it might make sense to decrease `evil-smartparens-threshold`.
 In any event, it prevents checking entire files when we're copying out from emacs.

 ## Escape hatches